 Under the current privacy law, you are generally entitled to access the personal information we hold about you.
-To access that information, simply make a request in writing.
-This process enables us to confirm your identity for security reasons and to protect your personal information from being sought by a person other than yourself.
+To access that information, simply contact us to make a request.
+This process enables us to confirm your identity for security reasons and to protect your personal information from being sought by a person other than vourself.